Policy: Section XI

 The Appellate Officer(s) may consult with the Title IX Coordinator on questions of procedure or rationale, for clarification, if needed.
 Documentation of all such consultation will be maintained.

 Appeals granted should normally be remanded (or partially remanded) to the original Investigator(s) and/or Hearing Officer(s) for reconsideration.
-In rare cases where a procedural or substantive error cannot be cured by the original Hearing Officer(s) (as in cases of bias), the Appeal Chair may order a new investigation and/or hearing with new Investigator(s) and/or Hearing Officer(s).
+In rare cases where a procedural or substantive error cannot be cured by the original Hearing Officer(s) (as in cases of bias), the Appeal Chair may order a new investigation and/or hearing with new Investigator(s) and/or Hearing Officer(s) as necessary.

 When an appeal is denied, that decision is final.
 If an appeal results in a new hearing, the outcome of that hearing can be appealed on the grounds listed above and in accordance with these procedures.